cs396-web-dev/winter2022/pages/_assignments/lab02.md

 <a href="https://flask.palletsprojects.com/en/2.0.x/" target="_blank">Flask</a> is a framework, built with Python, for helping people build dynamic, scalable web applications.
 We have selected Flask as our web server engine for this quarter because it has a relatively simple set of common abstractions, and is therefore easier to learn than some other frameworks.
 At the same time, it is also very powerful, and has features such as:

 * Templating, using the <a href="https://jinja.palletsprojects.com/en/3.0.x/" target="_blank">Jinja template engine</a>
-* A simple way to define <a href="https://flask.palletsprojects.com/en/2.0.x/api/#url-route-registrations" target="_blank">routes</a> (which bind URL addresses to functions), and to specify which methods are valid for a particular route (HEAD, OPTIONS, GET, POST, PUT, PATCH, DELETE)
+* A simple way to define <a href="https://flask.palletsprojects.com/en/2.0.x/api/#url-route-registrations" target="_blank">routes</a> (which bind URL addresses to functions), and to specify which HTTP methods are valid for a particular route (HEAD, OPTIONS, GET, POST, PUT, PATCH, DELETE)
 * A way to listen for and parse HTTP requests over a specified port
 * A way to create and send HTTP responses